 How many awards are available?

-It is likely that up to 15 bursaries will be awarded for study commencing in October 2016 (start dates later in the academic year can be negotiated)
+It is likely that up to 15 bursaries will be awarded for study commencing in September/October 2017 (start dates later in the academic year can be negotiated)

 How to apply

 By the deadline of Monday, 1 May 2017, you will need to:

 Hold an offer of an academic place at Reading; for this you must Apply online for an academic place at Reading.
 To enable this, it is advisable to apply no later than the middle of March.